 - Superb for beginners

-- Sella Ronda area within reach
+- Sella Ronda area is nearby

 - Pretty, quintessential Italian town